phantie/object-modification-in-one-line/README.md

     # * usually you don't need an underlying object even using partial,
     # but list.append does NOT take keyword arguments,
     # so it doesn't work: partial(list.append, object=4)
-    # take.self object can be used ONLY in partial.

 One more: